QA Strategy

 Regulation acceptance testing: Testing conducted to verify compliance with industry regulations (HIPAA, GDPR, PCI-DSS, etc.).
 Failure to pass regulation acceptance testing can block a release entirely, regardless of feature completeness.

-How to run an effective UAT process
+How to run an effective UAT process: a step-by-step QA workflow

 Step 1 — Define acceptance criteria upfront: Before development begins, document the specific conditions that must be met for the feature to be accepted.
 These criteria should be written in business language, not technical language.
 "Users can filter invoices by date range and export to CSV" is an acceptance criterion.
 "The API returns a 200 with a valid JSON payload" is not.